ForgeGit/ignite_wotlk/README.md

 In short, **munching** happens for the most part in 2 scenarios:

-1. Living Bomb explosion crits at the same time as a projectile crits (fireball, frostfirebolt, or pyroblast).
+1. Living Bomb explosion crits at the same time or extremely close to a projectile critting (fireball, frostfirebolt, or pyroblast).
     - Ignite from the Living Bomb explosion gets munched.

-2. A Pyroblast crits immediately after a projectile crits (fireball or frostfirebolt) .
+2. A Pyroblast crits immediately after or extremely close to another projectile crits (fireball or frostfirebolt).
     - Ignite from the projectile before the pyroblast will be munched.

 ### How to (workaround) "munching"?